 Homework allows to independently verify your conceptual understanding and practice problem solving.
 Your collaboration with other classmates is not discouraged, but eventually you will need to genuinely know (not think you know) how to set up and solve a problem of that same kind com-pletely on your own.
 Just copying other students' homework answers typically results in abysmally low performances on exams, which overall weigh more than each homework set itself.
 Multiple tutoring resources are available to you, and you are warmly encouraged to make use of them.
 For extensions, every assignment will be automatically left open for 6 additional days past the regular due date, with a small deduction for late submission - you do not need to send any email with an extension request within that time frame.
 Extension requests made after the 'late due date' will be altogether ignored.
-At the end, your two lowest scores will be dropped.
+At the end, your single lowest score will be dropped.

-Exams (summative assessments)
+Partial exams (non-cumulative assessments)

-There will be three 48-minute summative assessments (i. e. exams) during the semester, each covering approximately three modules of physics material.
-Your assessments will include free-response problems and word questions involving concepts and quantitative procedures, whose average difficulty will be comparable to the harder problems from your homework, the model problems solved by the TA at recitation, and the in-class examples.
-Your lowest exam score will be dropped at the end of the term.
+There will be three 48-minute in-class assessments (exams) during the semester, each of which covering approximately three modules of physics material.
+Your in-class assessments will include free-response problems and word questions involving concepts and quantitative procedures, whose average difficulty will be comparable to the harder problems from your homework, the model problems solved by the TA at recitation, and the in-class examples.
+Your lowest exam score will be dropped.
+Please understand that the main focus of my evaluation is to fairly assess your conceptual and procedural understanding of Physics, not mathematical prowess.
+Students are normally expected to take all three summative assessments.
+I will be unable to offer 'makeup' tests after a scheduled in-class assessment was missed, for whichever reason it may have been missed.
+The following policy applies about missed tests. (a) Every unsubmitted exam packet will by default receive a zero score. (b) If a personal or medical emergency occurs the day of the exam, the student is expected to communicate that via email to the instructor as soon as humanly possible. (c) Only in exceptional qualifying cases, to be reviewed by the course instructor, a student might possibly receive further grading accommodations beyond dropping the zero exam score will be dropped per standard policy. no student can miss two partial exams, lest receiving an incomplete grade for the entire course.

-Please understand that the main focus of my evaluation is to assess your conceptual and procedural understanding of Physics, not to test mathematical prowess.
-Students are expected to take all three summative assessments.
+Final Exam (cumulative assessment)

-I will be unable to offer 'makeup' assessments after a scheduled assessment was missed, for whichever reason.
-The following policy applies regarding absences. a) Every unsubmitted exam packet will by default receive a zero score. b) If a personal medical emergency occurs the day of the exam, the student must communicate that via email to the instructor as soon as humanly possible. c) Only in exceptional qualifying cases, to be carefully reviewed, the excused student will be entitled to additional grading accommodation beyond the fact that the zero exam score will be already dropped per grading policy.
-In all other cases (the vast majority), the subtotal on exams will be determined as the arithmetic mean of the available exam scores.
-Under any circumstance, a student cannot miss two exams, lest receiving an incomplete grade for the course.
-If you have any questions, please do not hesitate to contact me (sooner rather than later).
-The date of the cumulative final exam will be announced later in the term, as it has not been set yet.
+The date of the final exam will be announced later in the term, as it has not been set yet.